-*The alternative to this coping method is to cut both inside pieces of crown at 45 degrees (for a 90-degree corner), which isn’t recommended by some professionals.
 You’ll get a much tighter fit with the coping method since your pieces are literally resting on top of each other.
 Also, homes tend to settle, which can exaggerate any existing gaps in your corner by just cutting two pieces at 45 degrees.

 Essential Crown Molding Tool #5: A Nail Gun

 Get yourself a nice nail gun – preferably one that doesn’t require a compressor – like the 18-gauge cordless Ryobi that everyone and their grandma uses.
 It's super easy to load and use.
 Go with 2-inch brad nails for crown, and try to mark your studs in advance so you can nail right into those.
 I like to put a small bead of Liquid Nails on the back of my crown right before nailing it to the wall.
 Just be careful not to use too much or it will seep out and make a mess.

 Essential Crown Molding Tool #6: A Caulking Gun

 Hopefully, if you’ve followed all the steps listed above, you won’t need to use a lot of caulk.
 But let it be a comfort to know that caulk can do wonders for a botched corner...to a certain extent.

 The first time I installed crown there was a corner in my living room filled with huge gobs of caulk.
 It stayed that way until I eventually had the guts to pull it all down and redo it a year later.
 I’m glad I did.

 As a note of caution, caulk isn’t sandable once it dries.
 Spackling paste is.
 Choose accordingly.
 When applying caulk, wet your finger so that it spreads evenly across your surface.
 It’s better to apply a few thin layers of caulk rather than one large smear of gobbeldy gook since caulk shrinks between applications.